pheyvaer/dcat-merger/README.md

 ### Remarks ###

-- To match the different concepts from DBpedia with those form the TDT/dcat taxonomy, we created a basic mapping between the two.
+- To match the different concepts from DBpedia with those from the TDT/dcat taxonomy, we created a basic mapping between the two.
 Replacing themeMatcher.js with a custom implementation allows to inject your own dynamic/static mapping.
 - To define the spatial property of a dataset, we created a spatialDetector.js.
 Based on the found resources (using NER), we determine if the resources point to a place/location etc. If you want to determine which types of classes are recognised as spatial, you can edit `resources/spatialConfig.js` (if you run it in a Node.js Application).
 - Tested on Ubuntu 14.04.